Om-Pandey/DronChat/README.md

 # DronChat
-This is a general purpose chat application
+This is a general purpose group chat application